wandersonwhcr/k8s-examples/readiness/README.md

 # readiness

-This example creates an Alpine container to execute a `sleep.sh` script mounted via ConfigMap that creates a `/tmp/healthy` file after 30 seconds.
-Kubernetes readiness probe will define pod as ready after `/tmp/healthy` file is created.
+This example creates an Alpine container to execute `sleep.sh` script mounted via ConfigMap that creates `/tmp/healthy` file after 30 seconds.
+Kubernetes readiness probe will define pod as ready after this file is created.

 ```
 k3d cluster create example \